asemposki/SLM/docs/contributing.md

-# Contributing

-To help contribute to the project, please submit suggestions on issues on github.
+To help contribute to the project, please submit suggestions via the Issues tab on GitHub.